For the Christ Church Ministry Guide in printable form, click here.

 The Legacy Society honors and recognizes those who have arranged to make a planned gift to the endowment of Christ Church, through a provision in their wills or through other planned giving arrangements.
 By supporting the Endowment Fund, parishioners can care for our spiritual home for generations.
 Members of the Legacy Society are recognized publicly at the annual meeting.
 Further information about the Legacy Society and the Endowment Fund is available from the Rector or from the members of the Planned Giving and Endowment Committee.

-Vestry Contact: Frank Shaw (email)
+Vestry Contact: Bob Quinn (email)

 The Building Committee handles the maintenance of the church and rectory to include repairs and updating/upgrading of systems as well as being on-call to troubleshoot problems.
 The committee oversees sub-contract work and organizes parishioner volunteer efforts such as painting parties and Green Team Day.
 The committee welcomes all, particularly those with expertise related to building management.